logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-sysmetrics.md

 <!-- tab:start -->
 <div id="manual">

-## Overview
+### Manual installation

-Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.
+This document describes how to install Telegraf on your machine manually and enable it to collect system metrics and send it to Logz.io.

 To send your Prometheus-format System metrics to Logz.io, you need to add multiple system-related inputs and **outputs.http** plug-ins to your Telegraf configuration file.